KORLA2/Kubernetes/SchedulingPod.md

 then pod can be scheduled.
 Tolerations are at pod level.

+Without adding tolerations to taints pods will not be scheduled on the node having taint.

 ### Untaint the label on the node
     kubectl taint minikube-m02 env:prod:NoExecute-